BREW TALKS SAVOR 2019 SPEAKERS

-The Brew Talks SAVOR 2019 speaker lineup will feature brewery founders and industry executives.
-Stay tuned for updates.
+The Brew Talks SAVOR 2019 speaker lineup features brewery founders and industry executives.
+Stay tuned for additional speakers.

 CEO, Dogfish Head Craft Brewery

 Sam Calagione is the founder and CEO of Dogfish Head Craft Brewery in Milton, Delaware and Dogfish Head Brewings & Eats in Rehoboth Beach, Delaware.
 He also owns the Dogfish Inn in Lewes, Delaware.
 Sam is a 2016 James Beard Award recipient was named one of Fast Company's 100 Most Creative People in Business.
 The Wall Street Journal has called Sam "a Pioneer of bizarre brews."

 President, Goose Island Beer Company